the-louie/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 1.5.2 =
+* New: Loading icon appears when waiting for new posts after clicking the "Load More..." button
+* New: Added translation files for Dutch (nl_NL)

 = 1.5.1 =
 * New: The plugin is now compatible with the [WPML plugin](https://wpml.org/) allowing you to use multiple translations for your feeds on your multi-language sites
 * New: Added translation files for Danish (da_DK), Finnish (fi_FL), Japanese (ja_JP), Norwegian (nn_NO), Portuguese (pt_PT), and Swedish (sv_SE) to translate the "Load More" and "Follow on Instagram" text